Serjeant-at-arms: Present day

-Specific countries

 Australia

 The Australian House of Representatives operates under the Westminster parliamentary system.
 The serjeant-at-arms is a career officer of the Department of the House of Representatives.
 The ceremonial duties are as the custodian of the mace, the symbol of the authority of the Crown and the House, and as the messenger for formal messages from the House to the Senate.
 The serjeant has the authority to remove disorderly people, by force if necessary, from the House or the public or press galleries on the instructions of the speaker.
 The administrative duties of the serjeant include allocation of office accommodation, furniture and fittings for members' offices, coordination of car transport for members, mail and courier services for the House, security for the House and arrangements for school visits.
 Once a meeting has started in a House the serjeant will usually stand at the door to keep authority and make sure no one else comes in or out.